Picovoice/rhino/README.md

 ## License

-Everything in this repository is licensed under Apache 2.0.
+Everything in this repository is licensed under Apache 2.0 including the contexts available under [resources/contexts](/resources/contexts).
+Custom contexts are only provided with the purchase of the commercial license.
+In order to inquire about the commercial license send an email to contact@picovoice.ai with a brief description of your use case.